htmelle-inc/htmelle-curriculum/working_prototypes/flex_exercises/README.md

 ![exercise-9](./images/flex_exercise_9.png)

 Notice that these divs are stacked in a column.
 You'll need to use some sort of `flex-col`.
+The black div has `w-40` and `h-80`

 ### Exercise 10